Evidence that the Rate of Evolution of a Black Hole Interior Has a Holographic Dual: 5. for AdS -Kerr as a Function of and

 To be still more precise: for each fixed value of $T^*L,$ $\Gamma$, regarded as a function of $\mathfrak{j}/(cL)$, has a global maximum, which occurs at ever-increasing values of $\mathfrak{j}/(cL)$ as $T^*L$ is adjusted upwards.
 This maximum tends upwards to 2 as $T^*L$ is taken to infinity.
 See for example Figure 3, where $T^*L$ has been fixed at a large value, 50.

 We see that holography predicts the existence of a \emph{universal} upper bound on $\mathfrak{R}$ for strongly coupled matter:

-This is a very large value by the standards of ordinary matter; nevertheless, we saw earlier that a phenomenological model of heavy-ion collisions at moderate impact energies predicts values for $\mathfrak{s}\,T/\hbar$ in the QGP which are below this bound but actually not far below it (ranging from about $1.1 c^2/\hbar$ to around $1.3 c^2/\hbar$).
+This is a very large value by the standards of ordinary matter; nevertheless, we saw earlier that a phenomenological model of heavy-ion collisions at moderate impact energies and low centralities predicts values for $\mathfrak{s}\,T/\hbar$ in the QGP which are below this bound but actually not far below it (ranging from about $1 \times c^2/\hbar$ to around $1.3 \times c^2/\hbar$).
+More interestingly still, the theory clearly indicates that large angular momenta might make it possible to attain values for $\mathfrak{R}$ which are greater than $4/3$ and thus thermodynamically forbidden for non-rotating strongly coupled matter.

 We now study how $\Gamma$ varies as $T$ and $\mathfrak{j}$ are varied independently.
 We start with $T$.